DinitrogenTetroxide/TeleporterMod/README.md

 This mod uses SFS Modloader version 1.1.x made by dani0105, which can be found [here.](https://github.com/105-Code/SFS-Modloader)

 1. Install Modloader.
-2. Download Teleporter.dll and move it to `Spaceflight Simulator_Data/MODS/Teleporter`
+2. Download Teleporter.dll from latest release and move it to `Spaceflight Simulator_Data/MODS/Teleporter`